yuhongda/the-read-time/packages/the-read-time/README.md

 </TheReadTime>
 ```

 🪄 Boom!
-The read time will show top the article
+The read time will show top of the article

 ![image](https://user-images.githubusercontent.com/259410/222621402-79d885a4-2dd9-4403-a316-bd4464e39b7b.png)